tableflip/nodebots-library/README.md

 Anyone can come borrow things for their own hack days.
 Participation is free, but it is encouraged that you add something to the library (don't be a leacher) and that you help teach someone what you learn whilst hacking with the borrowed item.

-Numerous companies in London have invested in drones and bots abd boards, and for the most part they sit idle, so all of these should be added to the inventory too.
+Numerous companies in London have invested in drones and bots and boards, and for the most part they sit idle, so all of these should be added to the inventory too.

 - List of things with owner and current custodian / whereabouts.
 - List of members.